dgaydukov/exchange-core/README.md

 Since order book is the core part - it's implementation is very important, cause if matching is slow, the whole system would be slow.
 We have 2 implementation of order book:
 * [MapOrderBook](https://github.com/dgaydukov/exchange-core/blob/master/src/main/java/com/exchange/core/matching/orderbook/OrderBook.java) - naive implementation, here we are using default JDK implementations `java.utils.TreeMap` to store internal state of order book like bids/asks.
 Since these JDK implementations are not designed for low latency, they won't perform well under high load due to: gc problems or primitive unboxing/auto-boxing.
 Such implementation is good for educational purpose, but completely useless for real-world apps.
 * [ArrayOrderBook](https://github.com/dgaydukov/exchange-core/blob/master/src/main/java/com/exchange/core/matching/orderbook/array/ArrayOrderBook.java) - advanced version of order book, compared to `MapOrderBook` order book, here we can achieve faster performance by directly manipulating the underlying array.
 In `TreeMap` there is also underlying array and each time we insert/remove, it's sorted internally/implicitly.
 But here we are adding/removing from order book explicitly

+### Snapshot
+Snapshot is the crucial concept in ME design.
+Since our ME using internal memory to store the state that means that order book, user balances and other state stored in internal memory while our java app is running.
+But imagine is something like this happens:
+* app crash
+* planned downtime
+* deployment with downtime
+Any of these 3 would require to restart (stop & start) our java app, and once we do this, our app would start from 0, and nothing would be there.
+So we need some logic that:
+* once-in-a-while => system take snapshot of in-memory data and store it
+* once we start => system would read latest snapshot and update internal state This concept is implemented in all matching-engines, cause otherwise it won't work properly.
+Below is a set of rules how we implement it here:
+* storage: store snapshot in files
+* format: use raw json as format

 ### Test coverage
 Test coverage is the most important thing in any app, so here we covered our core part a lot with both unit testing & integration testing.